-I’ve written four articles on jockeys’ gender, race, and ethnicity.
-90 percent of recreational riders are women, and women are about 7 times as likely as men to meet racing’s stringent weight requirements.
+I’ve also written articles on jockeys’ gender, race, and ethnicity.
+90 percent of recreational rid0ers are women, and women are about 7 times as likely as men to meet racing’s stringent weight requirements.
 Yet male jockeys outnumber female jockeys by 8 to 1 — by 50 to 1 in top races — and many male jockeys ruin their health trying to keep their weights at levels that would be healthier for women.

 - “Riding more female jockeys could save thoroughbred racing.”
 CNN.com.
 2017.
 With Caroline Rutherford and Kerry Keyes.